 2. Prepare Your Radiator

 The first thing you need to do is turn your radiator off and set it so that it stays off.
 Allow it to cool completely, leaving it overnight if you can.
-If any heat is present, the paint won’t adhere properly.
+If any heat is present, the paint won’t stick properly.
 When the unit is completely cold, use warm water and detergent to wipe it clean.
 You’d be amazed at how much grime can accumulate, no matter how often you clean your home!

 3. Prepare Your Work Area